Qowaiv/Qowaiv/README.md

 #### Extra rounding methods
 .NET supports rounding to even (Bankers rounding) and away from zero out-of-the-box.
-Rounding methods like ceiling, floor, and truncate have limited support (0 decimals only), and a lot others (to odd, half-way up, half-way down, e.o.) are missing.
+Rounding methods like ceiling, floor, and truncate have limited support (0 decimals only), and many others (to odd, half-way up, half-way down, e.o.) are missing.
 By specifying the `DecimalRounding` 13 ways are supported.

 ``` c#